 GDPR & INFORMATION SECURITY POLICY

 Personal data and information is a key resource for Splimple Ltd, without which many of our activities would cease.
-Because of its importance it is recognised that we must do all it can to protect personal data and its information assets.
+Because of its importance it is recognised that we must do all we can to protect personal data and its information assets.
 We will do this in ways that are appropriate and cost effective.

 This helps us to fulfil our responsibilities and to ensure that a high quality service can continue to be offered to our customers.
 Our ability to exploit and gain advantage from information will enable us to maintain and improve our reputation and ensure that we meet our strategic business and professional goals.
 In addition, it will ensure that we do not lose opportunities through a poor reputation for security.